 The value of the VLFC in extending the perceived experience of musical instruments is more difficult to assess, but experiments are ongoing both with Metallica and at Meyer Sound.
 “Only large pipe organs and electronic synthesizers generate fundamentals below 20 Hz,” John Meyer acknowledges.
 “Nevertheless, we’re finding that some instruments like electric bass and drums can have their impact extended through the VLFC, particularly when used in conjunction with subharmonic synthesizers.”

 The current production version of VLFC is based on a prior variant, developed for NASA, which was used in laboratory vibration testing of aerospace components.
 Although subsonic performance of the two variants is similar, the new VLFC was substantially modified to withstand the rigors of constant touring and to blend coherently with the 1100-LFC low frequency control element through the lowest audible octave.
-Using the Galaxy network platform and newly created presets in Compass control software, VLFC and the 1100-LFC couple seamlessly for precise, phase coherent response up to 100 Hz.
+Using the Galaxy network platform with Compass control software, VLFC and the 1100-LFC can couple seamlessly for precise, phase coherent response up to 100 Hz.